Cutting Planarians: Planar Emulators for String Graphs

-\paragraph{Shattering.} We will frequently require the operation of ``shattering'' a region; i.e. breaking it apart into smaller components.
+\paragraph{Shattering.} We will frequently require the operation of ``shattering'' a region; i.e.\ breaking it apart into smaller components.
 If $R$ is a region in $G$ and $S\subseteq V(G)$ is a set of vertices of $G$, then the process of \EMPH{shattering $R$ by the boundary of $S$}---denoted \EMPH{$\shatter R S$} ---returns the set of connected components of $G[R \setminus S]$ together with the connected components of $G[R \cap S]$; see \Cref{fig:shatter}.
 In other words, shattering $R$ by $S$ returns a set of maximal connected regions which do not ``cross'' the boundary of $S$ and whose union is $R$.
 Suppose $R\in \cR$ is shattered by $S$ into connected components \EMPH{$R_1, R_2, \dots, R_\kappa$} $\in \shatter{R}{S}$, we say that each $R_i$ is a \EMPH{subregion} of $R$.
 The subregion property is transitive: if $R_i'$ is a subregion of $R_i$, we also say that $R_i'$ is a subregion of $R$.
-If $\cR$ is a collection of regions, then \EMPH{$\shatter \cR S$} denotes $\Set{\big. \shatter R S: R \in \cR}$.
+If $\cR$ is a collection of regions, then \EMPH{$\shatter \cR S$} denotes $\bigcup\Set{\big. \shatter R S: R \in \cR}$.
 We say that a set of regions $\cR'$ is a \EMPH{shattering} of $\cR$ if it is a subset of some regions produced by an iterative sequence of \textsc{Shatter} operations run on $\cR$ (possibly with different $S$).